-Determine length of protocol review by duration of funding mechanism (e.g., R01 for five years, R03 and R21 for three years)
+Determine the length of protocol review by duration of the funding mechanism (e.g., R01 for five years, R03 and R21 for three years).

-Extending the period of approval is a risk to animal welfare, as investigators are not able to predict sufficiently to describe their proposed animal experiments in the detail required for adequate IACUC review and approval for the entire five years of a grant.
+Extending the period of approval poses a risk to animal welfare, as investigators are not able to sufficiently predict and describe their proposed animal experiments with the level of detail required for adequate IACUC review and approval for the entire five years of a grant.
 Protocols are frequently amended during the three-year approval period to accommodate changes in experimental design.
-Performing work not described in a protocol is the most frequently occurring noncompliance reported to NIH OLAW with the current three-year renewal requirement.
-Extending the period to five years would exacerbate the risk of noncompliance.
-In addition, grants have different award periods (not all are five years) and there are no requirements for a one-to-one match of protocol to grant.
+Performing work not described in a protocol is the most frequent noncompliance reported to NIH OLAW, comprising 23% of cases in 2018.
+Extending the period to five years would increase the risk of noncompliance.
+In addition, grants have different award periods (not all are five years), and there are no requirements for a one-to-one match of protocol to grant.
+Analysis of NIH-awarded research grants from 2015-2018 found that less than 41% are five-year awards.
 Matching protocol approval to a grant approval decreases the flexibility that institutions currently have with a single protocol covering multiple grants or vice versa.